Electrameccanica Vehicles Corp. (SOLO) kicked off at the price of $1.01: Venture capitalists have an exciting new opportunity - News Daemon

 Technical Analysis of Electrameccanica Vehicles Corp.
 (SOLO)

-The latest stats from [Electrameccanica Vehicles Corp., SOLO] show that its last 5-days average volume of 0.95 million was inferior to 1.21 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 76.93%.
+Looking closely at Electrameccanica Vehicles Corp.
+(NASDAQ: SOLO), its last 5-days average volume was 1.12 million, which is a drop from its year-to-date volume of 1.22 million.
+As of the previous 9 days, the stock’s Stochastic %D was 59.94%.
 Additionally, its Average True Range was 0.08.

 Electrameccanica Vehicles Corp.
 (NASDAQ: SOLO) Key Stats